Embodied Carbon Calculator

 Difficulty level: Advanced

-When you access the VECC from the Sustainability Dashboard (see The Sustainability Dashboard), there are two main views: Overview and Details.
+When you access the VECC from the Sustainability Dashboard (see The Sustainability Dashboard), there are three ways of viewing the carbon information: Overview, Categories, and Details.

 Overview view